 Left to right: ISO standard 6-bolt, Shimano CenterLock.

 2-Piece rotors are supplied as standard with some higher priced brake sets and can also be bought separately as a brake upgrade.

 In contrast to standard stainless steel rotors, 2-piece rotors combine a stainless steel rub area with an aluminium carrier (or spider).
 The advantage of the alloy carrier are a cooler running disc as aluminium has superior heat dissipation qualities to that of stainless steel.
 This will also help to keep your pads, calliper and fluid cooler.
 Aluminium is also lighter than stainless steel so a reduction in weight can be expected.

 Why Brakes Fail

 Hydraulic brakes can fail or temporarily stop working for numerous reasons such as a simple (but potentially catastrophic) fluid leak or eventual brake fade after prolonged use.
 Knowing the causes of brake failure can be valuable knowledge in curing the problem and preventing future episodes.

 As we know there are a couple of important principles behind hydraulic brakes.
 Hydraulics rely on pressure within the system and brakes rely on friction.
 Absence of either will result in failure of the system.
-For example, a loss of brake fluid will decrease the pressure within the system as the lever has nothing to transfer the input forces to.
+For example, a loss of brake fluid will decrease the pressure within the system as the lever has nothing to transfer the input forces to resulting in a need to bleed the system of air.
 On the other hand if brake fluid contacts the brake pads or rotor, a loss of friction will occur due to the lubricating nature of brake fluid.